VILLASframework/node/paper/paper.md

 ![Example of modular experimental design with nodes, paths, and hooks [@villasnode_docs].](figures/VILLASnode_paths.svg)

 VILLASnode can be controlled remotely by an HTTP REST-style Application Programming Interface (API).
 It is used by the Python Wrapper allowing to control, configure and execute most of the functions of VILLASnode.
 In general, the interaction with VILLASnode is available for other tools and coding languages by using clients that implement basic functionalities, custom configurations and data conversions.
 Since VILLASnode is written in C/C++ it supports real-time capabilites and can supports real-time tuning for Linux systems.
 To provide all necassary information, VILLASnode has a detailed documentation [@villasnode_docs].
 It includes installation recommendations and best practices for development as well as example configurations and beginners guides, so-called labs.

 Other open-source co-simulation tools are available like Mosaik [@rohjans_mosaik_2013] or Helics [@hardy_helics_2024].
-Mosaik uses a SimAPI to communicate with other simulators basd on fixed timesteps.
+Mosaik uses a SimAPI to communicate with other simulators based on fixed timesteps.
 Integrated simulators need to support the SimAPI which requires extra implementations.
 Simulators cannot reuse existing supported protocols which VILLASnode makes use of and takes core of protocol conversion.
 Helics is designed for large-scale testing and supports bindings for different languages.
 It uses a broker which manages the communication between the simulators, whereas VILLASnode has a peer-to-peer architecture.

 # Statement of need